Infection is spread through sneezing, coughing, or touching.

 Identifying the bacteria in a sample taken from blood or from infected tissue confirms the diagnosis.

 Children are routinely given a vaccine that effectively prevents infections due to Haemophilus influenzae type b.

 Infections are treated with antibiotics given by mouth or, for serious infections, intravenously.

 (See also Overview of Bacteria Overview of Bacteria Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more .)

 Many species of Haemophilus normally reside in the upper airways of children and adults and rarely cause disease.
-One species causes chancroid Chancroid Chancroid is a sexually transmitted disease caused by the bacteria Haemophilus ducreyi, which causes painful genital sores.
+One species causes chancroid Chancroid Chancroid is a sexually transmitted infection caused by the bacteria Haemophilus ducreyi, which causes painful genital sores.
 In developed countries, chancroid is rare.
-In 2018, only 3 cases of... read more , a sexually transmitted disease.
+In 2018, only... read more , a sexually transmitted disease.
 Other species cause infections of heart valves (endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ) and, rarely, collections of pus (abscesses) in the brain, lungs, and liver.
 The species responsible for the most infections is Haemophilus influenzae.

 Haemophilus influenzae can cause infections in children and sometimes in adults.